What is Newman?

 What exactly is a “Newman”?
 Does it hurt?

 Before you know what a Newman Center is, you should know who Newman was.
-Blessed John Henry Newman was born in London in 1801.
+Saint John Henry Newman was born in London in 1801.
 Early in life he attended Oxford University and was ordained a priest in the Church of England in 1825.
-Due to disagreements with certain aspects of the Church of England, Newman converted to Roman Catholicism in 1845, a journey that would eventually see him become a cardinal.
+As a result of his extensive and authoritative research into early Christianity, he realized that the Church of the New Testament fully and completely resides only in the Catholic Church.
+This realization led Newman to convert to Roman Catholicism in 1845, a journey that would eventually see him become a cardinal.
+As a result of his conversion, he was ostracized by English society and forbidden from teaching at Oxford due to the pervasive anti-Catholic bigotry of that time.

 While he was known as a literary figure, a poet, and a hymnist, some of Newman’s most valuable contributions were those to the field of education.
 He constantly proclaimed that it was possible for a student to be well educated while also remaining faithful to Catholicism.
 Due to the secularism of many universities in Europe at the time in which he lived, Newman envisioned a university where Catholicism could be promoted alongside a rigorous education system.
 While this vision never came to pass during Newman’s lifetime, his writings on the subject proved very influential.